szymonwieloch/go-teleport/docs/design.md

 Server is an asynchronous application with a gRPC server, authorization system, several message handlers and three collections:

 - Running processes
-- Information about finished processes
+- Information about finished processes (removed on calling the `Stop` endpoint to free resources)
 - Connected clients reading logs

 ![Teleport server](./server.jpg)

-In production the information about finished processes would be kept only for a period of time to avoid reaching resource limits and possibly would be saved to an external file/database to save RAM, but in this simple challenge only internal RAM-based collection are used.
+In production the information about finished processes would be kept only for a period of time to avoid reaching resource limits and possibly would be saved to an external file or database to save RAM, but in this simple challenge only internal RAM-based collection are used and there is no limit.

-# Resource limits
+### Resource Limits

-There are three kinds of limits that the server should impose on tasks:

-- CPU
-- Memory
-- Disk

-## CPU

-Tthere are at least three ways how CPU usage can be limited:

-- Total maximal CPU runtime can be configured using the setrlimit() Linux function (https://linux.die.net/man/2/setrlimit) or alternatively setrlimit64() for higher ranges.
-This approach limits total CPU runtime but not includes the time when the process is running but doing nothing, for example the `sleep` command.
-- Limiting CPU cores available to the process by using the sched_setaffinity() function (https://man7.org/linux/man-pages/man2/sched_setaffinity.2.html).
-- cgroups (https://man7.org/linux/man-pages/man7/cgroups.7.html) can be used to flexibly limit maximum CPU usage at the given moment.

-Because limiting resources is not the key feature of this application, the first option (setrlimit()) is used.

-## Memory

-Memory - memory can be easily limited using the setrlimit() function.

-## Disk

-Linux qute surprisingly does not provide any good disk management mechanisms.
-There are three possiblities:

-- Throotling can be implemented using cgroups.
-- Process quotas are not supported but can be emulated using user quotas.
-In this approach a new user needs to be created for every task.
-- Limiting single output file size can be easily achieved using setrlimit() function.
-This still not stop the application from creating millions of small files.

-Because the first two solutions are quite complicated, the third is implemented.
+  Users can spawn remotely multiple processes that would normally interfere with whatever the server is doing normally.
+  To prevent that it is necessary to introduce some kind of resource usage limits.
+  Linux already has a solid mechanism to achieve that: [cgroups](https://en.wikipedia.org/wiki/Cgroups).
+  Control groups allow you to set limits of resource usage on a process or a group of processes.
+  Resources include memory, CPU, networking and hard drive usage.
+  For the sake of simplicity, this project assumes a hardcoded 20% of a single CPU usage and 10 MB of memory as the actual limits imposed on all spawned processes.

 # Tests

-The project uses two kinds of tests:
+No project is complete until it is tested an confirmed to work.
+While this project is not intended for production use, the patterns of testing are intended to match those of production quality systems.
+Two levels of testing are intended for this project:

-- Unit tests - written in the Rust language.
+- Unit tests - written in the Golang language and using [mockgen](https://github.com/uber-go/mock) mock generation tool from Uber to remove some of dependencies.
 - API tests of the server.
-While the server is written in a high performance language and uses asynchronous dispatching to optimize resource usage, there is no need for this in tests.
-To shorten development and make tests more managable, the tests are written in the Python 3 language.
+While unit tests do confirm that small components of the project work correctly, they are known not to find many kinds of issues.
+  [ISTQB](https://www.istqb.org/) recommends combining unit tests with component integration tests - tests that make all parts of the application work together.
+  A natural choice are API tests that trigger the server API by launching and managing actual processes.

+Because of the requirement to manage multiple clients in parallel (multithreading), there is a significant potential for synchronization issues.
+Luckily golang provides race detector that will be enabled during both kinds of tests.

+There are several kinds of tests that would normally be implemented for such a system but are skipped because of limited time:
+- Performance tests - check how many parallel requests the system can handle.
+- Reliability - long running tests of the system under random load that look for random crashes and resource leaks.
+- Usability - feedback from uses on ease of use.
+- Code reviews - while scientifically proven to provide huge quality improvements, they require more people in the team to be performed.

 # Build system

-Rust already has a default build system called cargo.
-However, to make the builds fully reproducible a complete environment is needed and a Dockerfile needs to be created.
-It consists of three stages:

-1. Rust container designed to have a reproducible client and server builds together with unit tests.
-2. Python 3 container designed to perform the API tests.
-3. Final container designed to be small but able to run client and server applications.
+Golang comes with a default build system that works on multiple platforms.
+However the project requires set of external tools for code generation.
+To enable a reproducible build, a `Dockerfile` with a complete build environment will be provided.
+The same docker can be also used to launch all implemented tests.

+Finally the built application should be wrapped inside another docker image, typically `alpine` as it provides the smallest size and small number of installed applications minimizes number of possible vulnerabilities.

 # Libraries and tools

-Rust crates:

-- `tonic` - the only production-ready GRPC Rust crate tokio - asynchronous event dispatcher
-- `tokio::process` - asynchronous process management
+Golang libraries:

+- [golang gRPC](https://github.com/grpc/grpc-go) - code generators for gRPC.
-- `clap` - command line argument parser for the client
+- [go-arg](https://github.com/alexflint/go-arg) - great command line argument parser.
-- `jsonwebtoken` - for creation and validation of JWT tokens
+- [cgroups](https://github.com/containerd/cgroups) - Golang interface for the Linux cgroups.
-- `serde` - JSON and configuration deserialization

 Tests:

-- `Python 3`
-- `pytest` - the most popular Python 3 test executor
-- `grpc` python package - GRPC functionality
-- `stress` application - for resource limit tests, it is designed to simulate high resource usage

-Other

-- Build system: `cargo`, `Docker`
+- Built-in golang test framework
+- [mockgen](https://github.com/uber-go/mock) - mock generator from Uber.
+- [testify](https://github.com/stretchr/testify) - popular golang library with assertions for unit tests.

+Dockers:
+- [golang](https://hub.docker.com/_/golang) - official golang docker, a solid base for building golang applications.
+- [alpine](https://hub.docker.com/_/alpine) - minimalistic Linux, perfect for releasing services in the cloud.